alankowandy/hiking-trails-app/README.md

 While there may be areas for optimization and improvement, it demonstrates practical use of real-world tools and patterns.

-## ✨ Features

-- 🗺️ **Explore Trails**: Browse a list of hiking trails with detailed information including name, description, difficulty, and estimated time.
-- 📖 **Trail Details**: View detailed information about a selected trail with images and descriptions.
-- 🔍 **Search Functionality**: Search for trails by name.
-- 🧭 **Filter Trails**: Filter trails based on difficulty level (Easy, Medium, Hard).
-- ⏱️ **Stopwatch**: Use the built-in stopwatch to time your hikes.
-- 📤 **Share via SMS**: Share trail information with others via SMS.
-- 📱 **Responsive Design**: Adaptive layout using `LazyVerticalGrid` to show more items per row on larger screens (e.g., tablets).

-## 🗃️ External Database

-This app uses **Supabase** to store and retrieve trail information.

-⚠️ *Note: The Supabase backend is now inactive.
-In such case, data features will be unavailable.*

 ## 🖼️ Screenshots

 ### Main Screen